CONTENT

 There are several methods:

-- a) moving on a strait line in the direction of the target or
+- a) moving on a straight line in the direction of the target or away

 - b) moving sideways from line of sight to the target.